-Employment discrimination laws prohibit an employer from discriminating against an employee because of the employee’s race, gender, age, national origin, religion, sexual orientation, pregnancy, disability or perceived disability.
+Employment discrimination laws prohibit an employer from discriminating against an employee on the basis of the employee’s race, gender, age, national origin, religion, sexual orientation, pregnancy, disability or perceived disability.

-Employers cannot discriminate against employees in the protected categories in matters involving:
+Employers cannot discriminate against employees in the protected categories in matters involving the following:

 - Hiring and firing

 - Promotion, demotion, or transfer

 - Assignment or classification of employees

 - Layoff, reduction in force (RIF) or forced retirement

 - Training and apprenticeship programs

 - Disability leave and severance